sciZer0/newdiscoveries/c/README.md

 Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” for Gravitational Force.

-Also, if wanted, we might call this downward Acceleration of 9.8 (m/s²) “Target Acceleration” for “this” Force, or “Target Acceleration” for “this” Push.
+Or also, if wanted, we might call this Acceleration of 9.8 (m/s²) “Target Acceleration” for “this” Force, or “Target Acceleration” for “this” Push.

-Importantly, Gravitational Force (Invisible Hand), pushing an object with some specific mass, always has its Target Acceleration.
-Target Acceleration of Gravitational Force is always 9.8 (m/s²).
+Importantly, Gravitational Force (Invisible Hand), while pushing an object, always has its Target Acceleration.
+Target Acceleration for Gravitational Force is always 9.8 (m/s²).

-Moreover, in reality, each Force, pushing an object with some specific mass, has its Target Acceleration.
+Moreover, in reality, each Force, while pushing an object, has its Target Acceleration.

 In other words, Target Acceleration is THE feature/attribute/characteristic of each Force.

-The concept of Target Acceleration works like the “Butterfly Effect”, this new concept changes everything.
+The concept of Target Acceleration works like the “Butterfly Effect”, this new concept changes everything in science.

-The concept fundamentally improves our understanding of the Universe, opening to us the other fundamental concepts:
+The concept fundamentally improves our understanding of the Universe, opening to us new doors -- other fundamental things, including:

-* New Concept of Force,incl.
-New Formula for Force
+* New Formula for Force

-* New Concept of Work, incl.
-New Formula for Work
+* New Formula for Work

-* New Concept of Energy, incl.
-New Formula for Energy
+* New Formula for Energy

-* New Concept of Mechanical Work: Static Mechanical Work and
+* New Sort of Mechanical Work: Static Mechanical Work

 ## 2.2.
 New Formula for Force